If you had asked me three years ago what I envisioned my future looking like, a blog side hustle wouldn’t have even crossed my mind.

-If you had asked me three years ago what I envisioned my future looking like I would have offered you two words: operating room.
+If you had asked me what my future looked like, I would have offered you two words: operating room.

-I was going to be titrating drips and tinkering with IV tubing.
-I was going to be putting people to sleep and magically waking them back up.
+I was going to be titrating drips and tinkering with IV tubing, putting people to sleep and magically waking them back up.

 That future may still become a reality.
 Just not anytime soon.